 “And the last, most important missing piece of it is, how do we cope?”

-One of the major contributors is Alisa Lincoln, a professor a professor of sociology and health sciences at the College of Social Sciences and Humanities and Bouvé College of Health Sciences, who provided counsel on dealing with the stress of COVID-19.
+One of the major contributors is Alisa Lincoln, a professor of sociology and health sciences at Northeastern, who provided counsel on dealing with the stress of COVID-19.

 Reliable information, laid out coherently by trusted sources, is crucial to helping people cope with pandemic.
 Flynn’s work on the project taught him that disinfectant needs five to 10 minutes in order to kill the virus.
 Robin White, executive director of the Global Resilience Institute, contributed the “Four Cs” approach: Clear the surface; clean it; cover it with disinfectant; then complete the process by rinsing or removing the disinfectant.